-Consent means when a person freely and voluntarily agrees to sexual advances or intercourse.
+Consent means when a person freely and voluntarily agrees to sexual advances or intercourse and that consent is ongoing.
 Sexual assault occurs when someone is unable to and/or does not give consent.
 The law states that a person is unable to give consent when they:

-- Are asleep or unconscious; - Are significantly intoxicated or affected by drugs; - Are unable to understand what they are consenting to due to their age, intellectual capacity or vulnerability; - Are intimidated, coerced or threatened; - Are unlawfully detained or held against their will; or - Submit due to the person being in a position of trust.
+- Are asleep or unconscious; - Are significantly intoxicated or affected by drugs, alcohol or other substances; - Are unable to understand what they are consenting to due to their age, intellectual capacity or vulnerability; - Are intimidated, coerced or threatened; - Are unlawfully detained or held against their will; or - They are(or perceive themselves to be) pressured to engage in sexual activities by another person, who is in a position of power or authority.

 Disclosure means when a person tells somebody else about an incident of sexual harassment or sexual assault that happened to them, or that they witnessed, or that they have become aware of.
 A person who discloses may not want to make a formal report but may just be looking for help with support and resources.
 A disclosure may or may not lead to a formal report.
+A disclosure can be made anonymously.